THE PHILIPPINES

 What is the SRRV visa in the Philippines?

-Does the SRRV accept drawdown pensions?
+Does the PRA accept drawdown pensions for SRRV applications?

 society questions and answers